GE Dash 8 Series: Dash 8-40B (B40-8)

+A former Santa Fe B40-8B, now belonging to BNSF, no. #577.

 In 1988 and 1989, a total of 150 units of this model were produced.

 Substantial orders for the model came from ATSF (40 units), Conrail (30 units), New York, Susquehanna and Western Railway (24 units), and the model's biggest customer, St. Louis Southwestern Railway (54 units).

 There were also small orders from Providence and Worcester Railroad (4 units), the United States Department of Energy (Savannah River Site), and a GE demonstrator unit.